Okm165/zerosync-starknet/README.md

 # Zerosync-StarkNet Proof Verification Toolkit

-This toolkit facilitates the verification and validation of programs using the Zerosync protocol.
-Below are the setup instructions and usage guidelines to seamlessly integrate Zerosync proofs into your workflow.
+This toolkit facilitates the verification and validation of the Zerosync protocol on StarkNet.
+You can verify Bitcoin blockchain on StarkNet any time by yourself.

 ## Setup